WPIRoboticsEngineering/FoMRE-ASEE-2022/README.md

 # FoMRE-ASEE-2022

-Slides and contact info from the ASEE Workshop, *Curriculum and Course Design for Mechatronics and Robotics Engineering Education*
+Slides and contact info from the ASEE Workshop, *Curriculum and Course Design for Mechatronics and Robotics Engineering Education*.

+See the slide decks folder for presentations.

 # Contacts